 Our message was that these kids are superheroes–a team of Avengers–who exhibited the super powers of Love, Smarts, Action, and Truth.
 Hugh MacCleod was generous enough to create a logo for the campaign (shown above).

-We also filmed five kids talking about their experiences (thanks Dmitriy!) and strung them together in a series of interactive YouTube videos, which you can view starting with this one:
+We also filmed five kids talking about their experiences and strung them together in a series of interactive YouTube videos.

 3. Leverage Existing Assets